 - 1/3 – 1/2 cup full-fat coconut milk (I like this brand and this brand)

 - 1 Tbsp melted coconut butter (I like this one and this one)

 - Combine the first three ingredients in a blender or food processor (I used my smallest Ninja container).
 Blend for 20-30 seconds and then remove lid and scrape down the sides.
 Blend again and add a bit more coconut milk if needed.
 Then, add the melted coconut butter and blend again, until smooth.

-- Garnish with basil, if desired.
-Top with anything else you may desire.
+- Top with anything you desire.
 I like raw sprouted walnut pieces, fresh blackberries or raw unsweetened cacao nibs.

 Yields: 1 serving

 I just love that you used basil here, even if it was just for garnish 😊